-F-Secure inc., Helsinki, Finland, Email: name.lastname@fsecure.com
+F-Secure Corporation, Helsinki, Finland, Email: name.lastname@fsecure.com

-The\University of Iowa, Iowa, USA, Email: amaury-lendasse@uiowa.edu
+$^{\S}$ The\University of Iowa, Iowa, USA, Email: amaury-lendasse@uiowa.edu

-¶Nokia Networks, Espoo, Finland, Email: yoan.miche@nokia.com
+$^{\P}$ Nokia Networks, Espoo, Finland, Email: yoan.miche@nokia.com

-Abstract-According to a recent F-secure report, 97% of mobile malware is designed for the Android platform which has a growing number of consumers.
-In order to protect consumers from downloading malicious applications, there should be an effective system of malware classification, that can detect previously unseen viruses.
+Abstract-According to a recent F-Secure report, 97% of mobile malware is designed for the Android platform which has a growing number of consumers.
+In order to protect consumers from downloading malicious applications, there should be an effective system of malware classification that can detect previously unseen viruses.
 In this paper, we present a scalable and highly accurate method for malware classification based on features extracted from Android application package (APK) files.
-We explored several techniques for tackling independence assumptions in Naive Bayes and proposed Normalized Naive Bayes that resulted in an improved class separation and higher accuracy.
-We conducted a set of experiments on an up-todate large dataset of APKs provided by F-Secure and achieved 0.1% false malicious rate with overall accuracy of 91%.
-The results indicate practical applicability of the method, high performance and ability to achieve low false malicious rates.
+We explored several techniques for tackling independence assumptions in Naive Bayes and proposed Normalized Bernoulli Naive Bayes classifier that resulted in an improved class separation and higher accuracy.
+We conducted a set of experiments on an up-to-date large dataset of APKs provided by F-Secure and achieved 0.1% false positive rate with overall accuracy of 91%.